Dyalog/ride/docs/protocol.md

 ```json
 ["StatusOutput",{"text":"Bla-blah"}] // Interpreter -> RIDE
 ```
-:exclamation: Not supported in RIDE but likely will be in the future.
+:red_circle: Not supported in RIDE but likely will be in the future.

 Status information that should be displayed to the user.